37Lucky37/openproject_aws/docs/glossary/README.md

 ### Meetings

-OpenProject offers a Meetings [module](#module) that allows project members to organise and facilitate meetings.
+OpenProject offers a Meetings [module](#module) that allows project members to organize and facilitate meetings.
 The module has to be activated in the [project settings](#project-settings) by a project admin in order to be displayed in the side navigation.
 You can choose between classic meetings, one-time meetings and recurring meetings.
 Please note that classic meetings will be deprecated in the long term.
 [See our user guide for more information on Meeting management in OpenProject](../user-guide/meetings/).

 ### Member